-Cash remittances from the parent entity to the Namibian subsidiary are converted by the remitting bank into Rand and then converted to Namibian dollars using the same rate of exchange.
+Cash remittances from the parent entity to the Namibian subsidiary are either sent in Australian dollars or converted by the remitting bank into South African Rand (Rand) and then converted to Namibian dollars using the same rate of exchange.
 That is, once the A\$ is translated to Rand by the bank, which then converts it to the same balance in Namibian dollars.
 As such, foreign currency transactions are initially recorded in the functional currency at the date of the transaction using the Rand.
 Monetary assets and liabilities denominated in the foreign currencies are retranslated at the rate of exchange at the reporting date.